 Help Your Neighbor: Medical Amnesty for Alcohol-Related Health Emergencies

 Acute intoxication is a serious matter.
 It is the cause of numerous injuries and deaths across the United States every year.
-If you see another resident or member of the University community who is in need of medical care and support related to the consumption of alcohol or other chemicals, seek help immediately by calling 911.
-If the emergency happens in the residential community, contact UMPD by calling 911 and alert the Community Advisor (CA) on duty in the building.
+If you see another student or member of the University community who is in need of medical care and support related to the consumption of alcohol or other substances, seek help immediately by calling 911.
+If the emergency happens in the residential community, contact UMPD by calling 911 and alert the Community Advisor on duty in the building.

-- The student who initiates contact with the authorities must be the first person to make such a report;
+- The student who initiates contact must be the first person to make such a report;

 - This student must provide a name and contact information;

 - This student must remain on the scene until assistance arrives; and